Brisbane (Queensland Australia)

 - A second swing basin (ship turning basin) could be needed after year 2022.
 It should be closer to the mouth of Brisbane River (where it's deeper), with minor impact to the nearby mangroves.
 The current swing basin can support up to 150 cruise vessels planned for the new terminal.

 - Port's road infrastructure will be upgraded.
 New roads to Luggage Point will be built (project cost USD 10 million) to upgrade its road connections (Main Beach Rd, Pipe Rd and the roads leading into the terminal).

-(new) Gold Coast Cruise Ship Terminal (Wavebreak Island)
+(NEW) Gold Coast Cruise Ship Terminal (Wavebreak Island)

-In April 2014, Wave Break Island was proposed as the place for the Brisbane's new cruise ship terminal and casino complex.
+In April 2014, Wave Break Island was proposed as the place for Brisbane's new cruise terminal and casino complex.
 The project was officially named "Broadwater Marine Project" (the below photo /click to enlarge).
 Among the 12 bidders is the consortium ASF Group.
 ASF is an Australian investment company (ASX-Listed) joint venture between Australia and China.
 ASF wants to build an AUD 7,6 billion Gold Coast development project, without digging an underwater tunnel.
 Such channel was previously planned to connect Wavebreak Island with The Spit.
 The no-digging plan saves Doug Jennings Park.

 According to the plans, cruise ships will dock on the island's north-eastern side, where the cruise ship terminal and the casino complex will be positioned.
 The idea is supported by the 1640 ft / 500 m turnaround circle (swing basin south of Gold Coast Seaway).

 - By this project, Wavebreak Island will be expanded, a new (man-made) island will be created and the north of Southport Spit will be developed.